Skip to main content

 Does TRT Truly Increase Cardiovascular Risk?

 The most contentious area of this debate resides in the assessment of cardiovascular risk.
-The standard lipid panel, a legacy of the Framingham Heart Study, has served as the bedrock of assessment for over half a century.
+The standard lipid panel, a legacy of the Framingham Heart Study, has served as the bedrock of cardiovascular risk assessment for over half a century.

 Its components, particularly LDL-C (Low-Density Lipoprotein Cholesterol) and HDL-C (High-Density Lipoprotein Cholesterol), are deeply embedded in clinical guidelines and public consciousness.
 However, these markers are proxies.
 They do not measure the fundamental drivers of atherosclerosis directly.